End of Days (film): Production

 Jim Cameron was the kind of godfather of me doing that film, because of his relationship with Schwarzenegger.
 He told me I was doing it! ...
 End Of Days was going to be Marcus Nispel, but it wasn't working somehow, but they had Arnold and a start date, and Jim came to me and told me I had to do it.
 This was the first picture Arnold had made for a couple of years.
 I think he had a heart thing.
 So this was Arnold coming back.
 And he wanted to try to make something good, and to take some chances.
 I applauded that.
 And we had very, very good actors around him, like Gabriel Byrne and Kevin Pollak and Rod Steiger.
 It was a very enjoyable experience.
 Half way through shooting I told Arnold I thought he should die in this movie.
 Of course Universal blanched at the idea, so I shot the ending both ways, and everybody agreed that the dying ending was the better one.

 Over 60 visual effects shots were created by Rhythm & Hues.

-As early as 2016, actress Miriam Margolyes had complained about Arnold Schwarzenegger's behavior on set.
-In 2022, Margolyes' reports caught wind again when she accused Arnold Schwarzenegger of deliberately farting in her face while on set.
-Schwarzenegger has yet to respond to the allegations.
+In 2016, actress Miriam Margolyes complained about Arnold Schwarzenegger's behavior on set.
+In 2022, Margolyes' reported that he farted in her face while on set.
+Schwarzenegger did not respond to the allegations.

+The film was heavily promoted by the WWE, then WWF, with Schwarzenegger appearing live on the November 11, 1999 episode of SmackDown! where he was presented with an honorary championship belt, and the main cast took part in several taped interviews that aired on all WWF programming in the lead up to the film's release.
+The WWF were also given exclusive access on the red carpet of the film's premiere, interviews from which were also shown on their programming.